imbs-hl/pranger/README.md

 Cesaire J. K. Fouodo

 ### Introduction
 This package computes proximities between observations using unsupervised random forests (URFs).
+Implementation is based on the \texttt{ranger} package.

 ### Installation
 Installation from Github: